-coverage on a monthly basis.
+- 26.10 Employees who retire from the City may continue their health insurance coverage by enrolling in the retiree Health Plan that corresponds to the active plan they are enrolled in at the time of retirement.
+Employees who retire from the City must pay appropriate premiums to the City or its designated administrator in advance of such coverage on a monthly basis.
 Medicare eligible employees must enroll in Medicare and the plans shall become a Medicare Supplement or Medicare Advantage plan.
 The premiums shall be determined by the CITY and/or the insurer.
-The employee and the spouse or domestic partner must be enrolled under the respective Health Insurance Program at the time of retirement in order to qualify for the conversion privilege.

-26.18 Employees enrolled in the health plan, in the month prior to retirement, who have access to another employer provided insurance plan, may exercise a waiver if they enroll in other group minimum essential coverage that allows them a one-time option to re-enroll in the waived health plan within thirty (30) days of termination of that other employer provided insurance plan.
-Proof of other group minimum essential coverage will be required to exercise the one-time option to re-enroll in the waived retiree health plan.

-26.19 The CITY has the right, at its option, to separately experience rate the retirees.
+The employee and the spouse or domestic partner must be enrolled under the respective Health Insurance Program at the time of retirement in order to qualify for the conversion privilege. - 26.11 Employees enrolled in the health plan, in the month prior to retirement, who have access to another employer provided insurance plan, may exercise a waiver if they enroll in other group minimum essential coverage that allows them a one-time option to re-enroll in the waived health plan within thirty (30) days of termination of that other employer provided insurance plan.
+Proof of other group minimum essential coverage will be required to exercise the one-time option to re-enroll in the waived retiree health plan. - 26.12 The CITY has the right, at its option, to separately experience rate the retirees.